swaptacular/swpt_accounts/protocol.rst

 status_flags : int16
    Account configuration flags.
 Different server implementations may use these flags for different purposes.
+For the lowest bit (bit ``0``) is reserved the meaning "scheduled for deletion".
+If this bit is set, server implementations SHOULD watch the account, and if the balance on the account does not exceed ``negligible_amount``, the account MAY be removed from the database.
+When the account is removed from the server's database, a `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be